nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/jsf-web-ui-migration.md

 You can access the report to get instantly an understanding of the result, browse and search through it easily in order to find a particular information.

+<a name="integrating-changes"></a>
 ### Integrating Changes
 If your project benefits from branch management, result will be put in a dedicated branch, whose name is indicated in the previous migration list.
 From there, you can easily checkout this branch and [review the configuration]({{page page="how-to-review-nuxeo-studio-configuration"}}).

 If it doesn't, changes are already merged into the master branch.
 You can deploy the configuration and test it at your leisure.

+No configuration is deleted when the migration is run: we add more, some of it may be slightly updated (typically to put constraints expressed in your layouts only back at schema level as it's a good practice), but we don't remove anything.
+The JSF UI configuration can be hidden when you are ready to migrate, see the <a href="#finalizing-migration">finalizing migration</a> section.

 ### Discarding Changes
 If your project benefits from branch management, you can go to the `Settings -> Branch Management` screen to delete the branch created by the migration.